lupyuen/lupyuen.github.io/src/lora2.md

 }
 ```

-Here we power down the LoRa Transceiver to conserve battery life.
+Here we power down the LoRa Transceiver to conserve battery power.

 We do the same in the Callback Function __`on_rx_error`__, which the SX1276 Driver calls when it hits an error receiving LoRa Packets: [`demo.c`](https://github.com/lupyuen/bl_iot_sdk/blob/lorarecv/customer_app/sdk_app_lora/sdk_app_lora/demo.c#L414-L427)